In this page: Economic Indicators | Foreign Trade in Figures | Sources of General Economic Information | Political Outline

-The poverty rate, which was as high as 60% in 2007, was estimated at 26.4% as per the World Bank’s latest estimates.
-Poverty and income inequality remain high despite high economic growth.
-The country also has a high HIV/AIDS rate and many people lack access to basic services (water, electricity and healthcare).
-Additionally, the quality of primary health care has been negatively affected by a range of factors, including shortage and poor distribution of health workers, poor access to essential medicines and poor infrastructure.
-According to World Bank data, the unemployment rate was 2.5% in 2021 (latest data available), while the country’s GDP per capita (PPP) was estimated at USD 3,374 by the IMF (2022 data).
+Poverty and income inequality remain high despite high economic growth: poverty at the international poverty line of USD2.15 (2017 PPP) per day is estimated to have decreased to 42.9% in 2024 as per the World Bank.
+Real per capita growth of 2 to 3% is expected to lower the poverty rate to 41.0% by 2027; however, there is a downside risk to global economic growth due to U.S. tariffs.
+This growth is primarily driven by the service and industry sectors, with less contribution from agriculture.
+The country also has a high HIV/AIDS rate and many people lack access to basic services (water, electricity, and healthcare).
+Additionally, the quality of primary health care has been negatively affected by a range of factors, including a shortage and poor distribution of health workers, inadequate access to essential medicines, and poor infrastructure.
+According to World Bank data, the unemployment rate was 2.6% in 2024, while the country’s GDP per capita (PPP) was estimated at USD 4,135.

 ---|---|---|---|---|---|